 Getting It Right For Every Child – is another key strand of Scottish Government Policy and sets out the expectation that all agencies in all sectors work together to ensure every child has the best possible start in life and is safe, healthy, active, nurtured, achieving, respected, responsible and included.

-Note; Female genital mutilation, sometimes referred to as female circumcision , is a serious crime and must not be supported by the NHS.
+Note: Female Genital Mutilation (FGM), sometimes referred to as female circumcision , is a serious crime and must not be supported by the NHS.
 It should be reported immediately as a child protection issue whether planned or undertaken in the UK or abroad.

 NHS Forth Valley is currently conducting a major review of public health nursing (Health Visiting) services with the objective of improving efficiency and effectiveness and providing greater support to vulnerable children and families.
 The CPHM (Acute Services and Child Health) plays a key leadership role in this review which supports key policies such as the Early Years Framework and GIRFEC.